30 Oct The anti-social side of grief…

 A broken shattered heart goes without saying

-But I could never have anticipated the annihilation that swept in and stole my confidence – leaving me fearful, lost and anxious.
+But I could never have anticipated the ambivalence that swept in and stole my confidence – leaving me fearful, lost and anxious.

 It doesn’t make sense and is hard to describe.